SerMeliodas/wallheaven-downloader/README.md

 pip install -r req.txt
 ```

-Or use poetry to install all dependencies thats neded by one command:
+Or use poetry to install all dependencies that's needed by one command:

 ```
 poetry install